the-teachingRSE-project/competencies/competencies.md

               & Locally-based & RSE-Team based & Locally-based & RSE-Team based &\\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     USERS&
-    Is the software developed to support external users?
-      If so, additional technical skills may be required, especially if future sustainability is an aim.& Is there a plan for external use?
-RSEs generally have the skills to support this or can access assistance via team colleagues.& If a team of embedded researchers/developers are involved in a larger project, there's more chance that there's a case for external use.
-      Do they have the skills and resources to support this?& A team of RSEs can generally better prepare code for external users (e.g. by applying development best practices) and provide infrastructure or specialised RSEs for dealing with user support. & Should have institutions that are able to offer support with outreach and publicising outputs.
+    May have additional skills to safeguard potential future development and maintenance of the software for external users.& Has additional skills or can access support to safeguard potential future development and maintenance of the software for external users.& Needs to safeguard future development and maintenance of the software for external users, but may not have the skills or resources to support this.& Applies best practices to prepare the code for external users, while the team provides infrastructure and/or specialised RSEs for user support. & Should have institutions that are able to offer support with outreach and publicising outputs.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     TEACH&
-    May be independently involved in training activities.& May be able to support researchers with core technical skills.& Sharing knowledge and skills within their group - peer support.& Often support teaching more widely, either through organised courses or ad hoc activities such as "code clinics".& Should have programs for a diverse range of teaching/training activities.
+    May be independently involved in training activities.& May be able to support researchers with core technical skills.& Shares knowledge and skills within the group (peer support).& Supports teaching more widely, either through organised courses or ad hoc activities such as ``code clinics''.& Should have programs for a diverse range of teaching/training activities, such as an RSE curriculum, as described in~\autoref{subsec:examplemaster}.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     PM&
-    Limited requirement beyond being well organised - can be important if someone else might take over codebase.& Limited requirement but team will likely have standard PM approaches to be followed.&
-    Challenging for groups of local researchers/developers on larger projects.
+    Is well-organized, in order to be able to transfer the codebase to future developers.& Follows the project management approach set by the team, or can suggest such PM approaches.& Has additional PM challenges, but may not have awareness of or experience with key PM skills, which can acquire with low-key courses.&
-      May not have awareness/experience of key skills, but this can be alleviated with some low-key courses.& Likely have well structured approaches and tooling to support this.& Can offer training to support management of projects.
+    Team provides well-structured approaches and tooling to support management of projects.& Should offer training to support management of projects.
       May offer organisation-level tooling.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     TEAM&
     N/A&
-    Will need to work effectively with their home RSE team, as well as, potentially with researchers they are developing code for.& Effective teamwork vital - do they have the skills and knowledge to support team-based software development?&
+    Must be able to work effectively with their home RSE team, as well as with researchers they are potentially developing code for.& Must have strong team skills and knowledge to support team-based software development.&
-    Will need to be able to work and collaborate effectively in a team, use required tools and processes, infrastructure, etc.& Can offer support with team work.
-Should support team-building initiatives also on a social level.
+    Must be able to work and collaborate effectively in a team, use required tools and processes, infrastructure, etc.& Should offer support with team work.
+Should facilitate team-building initiatives, also on a social level.
     \\\hline
 \end{longtable}